DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-3-induction-tutor-materials.md

 ### How to prepare for the session

-Read the ECT’s self-study materials for this topic.
+The ECT doesn’t have a self-study element this week.
+Instead, you should use the materials below to help you plan a session with them about this topic.

 ### Session structure